-Prototyping is an approach to developing, testing, and improving ideas at an early stage.
-A model version of a product or service elicits feedback and remodelling before extensive resources are committed to implementation
+Prototyping is a low-cost, low-risk way of developing, testing, and improving ideas at an early stage.
+A model version of a product or service elicits feedback and remodelling before extensive resources are committed to implementation.

-Prototyping is a way of working which allows people to experiment, evaluate, learn, refine and adapt an idea, so they can refine it into something even better.
-Prototyping grants are designed to support innovators to take a structured approach to testing their new ideas and developing them as they go.
+Prototyping enables innovators to experiment, evaluate, learn, and adapt an idea, so they can refine it into something even better.
+Prototyping grants are designed to support innovators to take a structured and iterative approach to testing their new ideas and developing them as they go.

-When testing a particular idea, a low-cost, low-risk and ongoing approach to experimentation is encouraged.
-It typically starts with a piece of paper which might then become a cardboard model of the idea.
+This approach involves creating a prototype, or simple version of an idea, whether a simple cardboard model or wireframe.
 This is then tested with users of the ultimate product or service to understand if it works.
-Compared to a pilot, prototyping does not require a lot of resources and can be done within short to medium timescales.
+Compared to a pilot, prototyping does not require a lot of resources and can be done within short timescales.

-Historically, prototyping had been an innovation method most commonly used by engineers, designers and web developers rather than the public sector.
-Today, however, there continues to be great interest in how this approach could be adopted for the public sector.
+Historically, prototyping was an innovation method most commonly used by engineers, designers and web developers rather than the public sector.
+Today, however, there is a growing interest in how this approach could be adopted for the public sector and service design.

 Nesta's work on innovation prototyping

-Nesta was an early adopter of using prototyping as a method to help innovators and public sector to design new services and products.
+Nesta was an early adopter of using prototyping as a method to help innovators in the public and third sectors to design new services and products.

-Our story began in 2011 with the creation of a research report Prototyping Public Services, exploring how the practice can be used in the development of new public services.
+Our story began in 2011 with the creation of a research report Prototyping in Public Services, exploring how the practice can be used in the development of new public services.
 In the same year, we partnered with Barnet Council in North London to use prototyping as a method to build and test a proposed new service called ‘Community Coaches’.
-The explicit intention behind the project was to see in practice how prototyping could be used in practice, as a way of stimulating innovation in the public sector.
+The explicit intention behind the project was to see how prototyping could be used in practice, as a way of stimulating innovation in the public sector.

 In collaboration with partners including the Innovation Unit, thinkpublic and The Young Foundation, Nesta also produced several reports and practice guides to promote the use of prototyping for the public sector – outlining what it was and how it could be used.
-The Prototyping Framework (2013), for example, presents a simple checklist and a visual map to guide the reader.
+The Prototyping Framework, for example, presents a simple checklist and a visual map to guide the reader through this process.

 Launched in 2017, Nesta’s ShareLab Fund supports and funds ideas that use collaborative digital platforms and innovative business models to make a real social impact.
-Eight organisations were funded in the first cohort, including Chatterbox - a startup that trains refugees as foreign language tutors and connects them with students and professionals across the UK.
+Eight organisations were funded in the first cohort, including Chatterbox who were initially focused on partnering with universities to offer conversational practice to language students using a model of draw-down credits.

 Digital R&D Fund for the Arts